sayem314/pirates-mediaserver/README.md

 Now use variable like this: `PLEX=no JACKETT=No ./setup.sh`

 This will install everything else except Plex and Jackett.
 Hope this explain basic usage.

+_There is also specific install instruction available on each folder_